dalpengholic/Udacity_Capstone_Prediction_Churn_with_Spark/README.md

 ### Complication during the project
 I wanted to make a user similarity matrix to create a new feature by clustering.
 It was pretty fast and straightforward to make the matrix using Pandas and to do clustering using scikit-learn.
 However, it was too slow to make the matrix using PySpark.
 I tried the processes on my virtual environment given by Udacity and my local machine.
 I wondered this processes could have been completed faster if I had done it on AWS or IBM cluster environment.

+### Refinements
+In order to get a better prediction model, features are going to be scaled by MinMaxScaler.
+After that, GridSearchCV is going to be excuted to find better hyper parameters of the model.
+To evaluate the robustness of my model, CrossValidator is goint to be used.

 <a name="Conclusion"></a>
 ## Conclusion
 ### Results of F1 Score and Recall